 There have been many analytics 'platforms' over the last few decades.
 Indeed, there's still a number of incumbent analytics companies playing for market share in the shiny 'new' Data Science world.
 However, there's a growing number of 'new kids' too.
 Perhaps the most established global players of this new breed are Databricks and Domino Data Labs.
 There's others too, like H2O.ai, Dataiku and DataRobot, all of whom are making a strong play for the 'Enterprise AI' crown, each with their own distinct flavour and perspective.

-I've taken a look at several of these platforms and found Databricks and Domino to offer, though H2O.ai and Datarobot offer some interesting low-code features.
+I've taken a look at several of these platforms and found Databricks and Domino to offer some impressive capabilities, and H2O.ai and Datarobot offer some interesting low-code features too.
 Does the community agree?
 Here's what they've been talking about: